-The House of Martell joins the prestigious Comité Colbert, an association representing French luxury brands internationally through the promotion of French Art de Vivre.
+Martell joins the prestigious Comité Colbert, an association that represents French luxury brands internationally through the promotion of French Art de Vivre.

-Martell launches its ultimate cognac, L’Or de Jean Martell, the culmination of 300 years of expertise and passion.
+Martell launches its ultimate high-end cognac, L’OR de Jean Martell, the culmination of 300 years of expertise and passion.

 A DESERVED ACCOLADE

-Martell launches Martell Chanteloup Perspective, an ultra-prestige cognac paying homage to the Martell Cellar Masters.
+Martell launches ‘ultra-prestige’ cognac, Martell Chanteloup Perspective, in homage to the Martell Cellar Masters.